abubakarhamid/AppiumJava/README.md

-Pre-requisites:
-  - Node Must be installed
-  - Java 17 must be installed
-  - Appium 2 Must be installed
-  - JAVA_HOME environment variable should be set

-Steps to execute script:
-  - Right click on testng.xml file you want to execute
-  - Wait for full execution
-  - After execution is completed, open /reports/ExtentReport.html on Chrome browser to view results

-Config Folder:
- - Consists of all the configuration of the project.

-General:
- - This folder consists of generic classes to be used in over all project.
- - envGlobals consists of all the data.
- - basicFlows consists of swipe and scroll functions.
- - GenericFunctions is for random common functions.
- - Main call is where we create objects for the classes and call them in test class.

- PageObject:
- - It consists of two folders Android and iOS.
- - Both have classes divided on the basis of screens.
-Like Login screen consists of locators and functions of Login Screen only.

- Testcases:
- - Test case class is same for android and iOS, if else case is used to distinguish.

- Utils:
- - consists of loghelper class, a generic clas for calling assertions and logging steps that are executed.
+# Project Documentation

+## Pre-requisites

+Before you can execute the scripts, make sure the following tools are installed and set up:

+1. **Download the APK**:
+   - The `daraz.apk` file must be downloaded and placed in the `apps` folder.
+You can get the file from the [Google Drive link here](https://drive.google.com/file/d/1t0kDXCnnBZmCorNGr1_g6E6-77oSB9jW/view?usp=sharing).

+2. **Install the Required Tools**:
+   - **Node.js** (Ensure Node.js is installed on your system)
+   - **Java 17** (Install the JDK version 17)
+   - **Appium 2** (Make sure you have Appium 2 installed)

+3. **Set Environment Variables**:
+   - The `JAVA_HOME` environment variable must be set to the Java 17 installation directory.

+---

+## Steps to Execute the Script

+To run the test cases, follow these steps:

+1. **Execute TestNG XML File**:
+   - Right-click on the `testng.xml` file you want to execute.

+2. **Wait for Execution**:
+   - Wait for the script to complete its execution.

+3. **View Test Results**:
+   - Once execution is complete, open the file `/reports/ExtentReport.html` in your Chrome browser to view the results.

+---

+## Project Structure

+### `Config` Folder
+- Contains all configuration files for the project setup.

+### `General` Folder
+- This folder holds generic classes used throughout the project.
+  - **envGlobals**: Contains all the environment data.
+  - **basicFlows**: Includes functions for swipe and scroll operations.
+  - **GenericFunctions**: Contains random common utility functions.
+  - **Main**: The entry point where we create objects for the classes and invoke them in the test classes.

+### `PageObject` Folder
+- Contains two subfolders: **Android** and **iOS**, each of which includes classes specific to their respective platforms.
+  - Each screen has its own class with locators and functions, e.g., a **Login screen** class with related locators and actions.

+### `Testcases` Folder
+- The test case classes are designed for both **Android** and **iOS**.
+Conditional statements (e.g., `if-else`) are used to handle platform-specific logic.

+### `Utils` Folder
+- Contains helper classes, including:
+  - **LogHelper**: A class for logging the steps executed during the test.
+  - **Assertion Helper**: A generic class to handle assertions during test execution.

+---

+## Additional Notes

+- Make sure all necessary dependencies are installed and paths are correctly set up to ensure smooth execution.
+- The results can be viewed in the **ExtentReport.html** file after test execution.